andrese52/andrese52-academic/content/home/about.md

 +++

 # About
 Plant Pathologists, Bioinformatician and Postdoctoral Fellow at Oklahoma State University.
-I currently work on developing bioinformatic tools and DNA/RNA sequencing to rapidly detect plant pathogens.
-I am interested in developing innovative tools to help plant pathologists detect known and emerging pests.
+I currently work with DNA/RNA sequencing data to develop bioinformatic tools to rapidly and accurate detect plant pathogens.
+I am interested in fast and innovative tools that help plant pathologists detect known and emerging pests.
 By using Next Generation Sequencing we aim to understand the appropriate conditions to successfully detect any pathogen in any plant sample.